-The film enters the second act in a way I remember Pauline Kael saying of Raging Bull, not with a chip on its shoulder, but with everything gone except the chip.
+The film enters the second act in a way I remember Pauline Kael saying of Jake LaMotta in Raging Bull, not with a chip on its shoulder, but with everything gone except the chip.
 Tyler Durden (Brad Pitt) likes it that way.
 He pulls the Narrator into a world with no redundancies.
 Male aggression, which the author seems to expand into an inevitability, allows them to destroy what they don't need.
 Nietzsche talked frequently about Tyler Durden, a man who cannot exist without changing the world forever.
 He's the television generation's Zarathustra (and he works for the Facebook generation even more so).
 He makes us realize we're "the middle children of history" (a term from Cinema of Simulation).
-We are people simulated into a society.
+We are people simulated into a society that doesn't want us.
 We are rebels with too many causes.

 Durden uses male aggression without succumbing to it (he gets happier and prettier as the film goes on) but Fight Club itself is as brutal as the rat races it satirizes.
 Rob Bottin tore dogs apart and rearranged them into pus flowers for The Thing, and does so with white collar cheekbones in Fight Club.
 The film’s ability to remain humorous during its self-destruction keeps it alive, but I wonder how much of the violence we're meant to enjoy, not like philosophers, but like sharks smelling each other die.
 When Angel Face's nose is hanging off his face and he's swallowing his tongue, I didn't get the impression I did in Raging Bull, of a man who didn't know how to interact with the world except by destroying it.
 Fight Club gave me the impression that it wanted to prove how much smarter it is than the men (and the movies) that don't know why they act out, by not knowing on purpose.